Here are some guidelines to help make your student visa application process smooth and successful.

 You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the Embassy designates.
 Specific information on where to pay the visa application fee can be found at the web site of the U.S. Embassy in your country.

 3. Third, the United States is using a new non-immigrant visa application form, DS-160 tthat should be completed online.
 This form replaces all of the other forms.
 Instructions for completing the form and links to the form can be found at https://ceac.state.gov/genniv/

-Complete the DS-160 form on line completely.
+Complete and submit the DS-160 form on line completely.
 Again, remember to use the exact same order and spelling of your names as they are found in your passport.
+There is now an additional question that requires you list any social media accounts you have such as Facebook.
 Then you will print them out and bring them to the Embassy when you go for your your visa interview.

 4. Fourth, prepare for your visa interview.
 It is extremely crucial that you apply for your visa well in advance of the date your studies begin.
 If possible, apply three months before you plan to travel to the USA.
 This will give you extra time if there are delays at the embassy, or if you wish to appeal a decision in the event of a denial.

 What you wear is important.
 Consider the interview a formal event.
 Business attire is appropriate.
 First impressions can be crucial, since there will be little time to speak with the officer, who will often have only a few minutes to conduct the interview and make a decision.

 Be prepared to give your information quickly and completely.
 If you are unable to answer the questions in English, and the visa officer does not speak your language, you can ask for an interpreter.
 Speaking English is not a requirement for a student visa.
 In fact, thousands of students come to the United States each year to learn how to speak English.